lakowske/lexicographic-timestamp/README.md

 {"value":"hello wisconsin","key":"0001427769510483.000000000"}
 ```

 Notice the integer part has 16 characters with leading zeros and the fractional part has 9 characters.
-This format would allow sortable references going back to the 1970s.
+This format allows sortable references dating back to the 1970s.